ZonghaoLi777/githubTrending/README.md

 ## Html

+* 【2025-09-27】[owickstrom / the-monospace-web](https://github.com/owickstrom/the-monospace-web) - A minimalist design exploration
+* 【2025-09-27】[Sjj1024 / PakePlus](https://github.com/Sjj1024/PakePlus) - Turn any webpage/Vue/React and so on into desktop and mobile app under 5M with easy in few minutes. 轻松将任意网站/Vue/React等项目构建为轻量级(小于5M)多端桌面应用和手机应用仅需几分钟. https://ppofficial.netlify.app
+* 【2025-09-27】[dinguschan-owo / Helios](https://github.com/dinguschan-owo/Helios) - Helios is an COMPLETELY UNBLOCKABLE proxy with tabs that can be static hosted, can be run locally, and is html css js only!
+This is (as far as i've found) the only true UNBLOCKABLE only HTML proxy that works with any blocking software!
+Plus its open sauce so you can take this code and build your own proxy! (⭐ PLEASE star if you fork! ⭐)
 * 【2025-09-26】[PhoenixPE / PhoenixPE](https://github.com/PhoenixPE/PhoenixPE) - PhoenixPE allows you to create a customized Rescue/Recovery Environment based on Win10/Win11.
 * 【2025-09-25】[OCA / account-invoicing](https://github.com/OCA/account-invoicing) - Odoo Invoicing Extension Addons
 * 【2025-09-24】[aave / aave-protocol](https://github.com/aave/aave-protocol) - Aave Protocol Version 1.0 - Decentralized Lending Pools